Stephkd123/ist-303-team-B/README.md

 ## Project Description

-The Olympic Transport Guide is an AI-driven transport recommendation application designed to assist visitors and attendees of the 2028 Los Angeles Olympic Games navigate the city efficiently.
+The Olympic Transport Guide is a transport recommendation application designed to assist visitors and attendees of the 2028 Los Angeles Olympic Games navigate the city efficiently.
 The app will provide real-time traffic updates, public transit schedules, ride-sharing integrations (Uber, Lyft), and eco-friendly transport options.
 The system will personalize recommendations based on user location, budget, sustainability preferences, and time constraints to ensure an optimal travel experience during the event
 ---
 ## Relevant Project Stakeholders